-As an experienced policeman, Chase is able to quickly get around by swinging on poles, jumping off walls, and piloting vehicles such as helicopters and cars.
-He also has the ability to take on different disguises which allow him to access new areas and solve puzzles.
+As an experienced policeman, Chase can quickly get around by swinging on poles, jumping off walls, and piloting vehicles such as helicopters and cars.
+He also has the ability to take on different disguises, which allow him to access new areas and solve puzzles.
 Inspired by games like Grand Theft Auto, Lego City Undercover offers a dynamic open-world filled with plenty of secrets and side activities for players to discover.

 Lego Worlds (PS4, Xbox One, Switch, PC)